Darwin Day 2025

 Coffee and refreshments will be served from 15:45.

 Everyone is welcome!
-The lecture is intended for a wide audience, will be held in English, and is part of the Horizons seminar series of the Faculty of Mathematics and Natural Sciences dedicated to big questions.
+The lecture is intended for a wide audience, will be held in English, and is part of the Horizons seminar series of the Faculty of Science and Technology dedicated to big questions.
 Coffee and refreshments will be served from 15:45.

 economic support from